FAQ: Is a Russia-U.S. prisoner swap possible?

-“Paul expected this decision because even when he was detained, he was told [by Russian security service agents] that he would be exchanged,” Zherebenkov said.
+“He hopes for being exchanged for the Russians convicted in the United States in the near future,” Zherebenkov told the Interfax news agency.
+The deadline to appeal is Thursday.

-Whelan, 50, plans to appeal his conviction.
-He has maintained throughout his detention that he was framed.
-But Zherebenkov said Monday, “I heard talk that, why should we waste time on the appeal if we can just go ahead with the exchange?”
+Whelan, 50, has maintained throughout his detention that he was framed.

-“I can’t give you any names, but I know that the exchange is being discussed,” he added.

-Zherebenkov identified two Russians currently in U.S. prisons that the Kremlin would want in a trade for Whelan: Konstantin Yaroshenko and Viktor Bout.
+Zherebenkov identified two Russians currently in U.S. prisons whom the Kremlin would want in a trade for Whelan: Konstantin Yaroshenko and Viktor Bout.

 Who is Konstantin Yaroshenko?